Care arrangements when parents have separated

 - a spouse or partner of a parent, if they have had day-to-day care of the child

-- any other person who is a member of the child’s family, whānau, or other culturally recognised family group, and who is given permission by the court to apply
+- any other person who is a member of the child’s family, whānau, or other culturally recognised family group, and who the court allows to apply

-- any other person who is given permission by the court to apply.
+- any other person who the court allows to apply.

 In situations where a parent is dead, has been refused contact with the child by the court, or is making no attempt to have contact with the child, other people are also eligible to apply for a Parenting Order.